aidarbro/ha-terneo-integration-ru/README.md

 # Terneo Climate Integration for Home Assistant

-This integration allows Home Assistant users to control and monitor Terneo thermostats.
+This integration allows Home Assistant users to control and monitor Terneo thermostats (ru region).

 ## The author of the integration
 https://github.com/ishikht/ha-terneo-integration